ONLYOFFICE/Docker-Docs/README.md

 Add variable with name `COMPANY_NAME`

-The variable value should contain your account in hub.docker which will be used when pushing images in the tag, for example:

-If the variable value is `onlyoffice`, the images will be push to:
+The variable value should contain your account in hub.docker which will be used when pushing images in the tag, for example, if the variable value is `onlyoffice`, the images will be push to:

 `docker.io/onlyoffice/docs-docservice:<some_version>`